chazzka/clanekcathedral/clanek.md

 - **here we describe the domain!! - aneb jak ta data vypadají - co je cílem hlavně vysvětlit že chceme cluster anomalii ne jen anomalie**
 ## SOTA

 The originality of this article can be defined as follows.
+There are many successful algorithms used to analyze times series data, however the selling point here is the characterization of the problem not being simple outlier detection problem, rather a cluster-novelty detection (as defined combination of

 ## Methods